-It has been said that Niamh Parsons may not be the most famous Irish Balladeer, but many feel she's the best.
-Described in the Boston Herald as both emotionally haunting and tonally as clear as crystal, Niamh's albums have been 'must-have' collector's items for any lover of songs and singing.
-Niamh has recorded six studio albums and one live album to date.
-For the last 7 years, Niamh has been playing in a duet with Ennis-based Graham Dunne—there is a spiritual bond between Niamh and Graham when they perform, which draws out the essence of the songs.
+It has been said that Parsons may not be the most famous Irish Balladeer, but many feel she's the best.
+Described in the Boston Herald as both emotionally haunting and tonally as clear as crystal, Parsons's albums have been 'must-have' collector's items for any lover of songs and singing.
+Parsons has recorded a series of studio albums and live albums.
+From 1999, Parsons has been playing in a duet with Ennis-based guitarist Graham Dunne as recorded as Niamh Parsons & Graham Dunne.

-Niamh's recording career began with The Loose Connections, a band of top-notch Belfast musicians she formed with songwriter and bass-player Dee Moore.
+Parsons's recording career began as Niamh Parsons & The Loose Connections, her band of top-notch Belfast musicians she formed with songwriter and bass-player Dee Moore.
 The band recorded two albums of contemporary and traditional material together.
 Their debut recording, Loosely Connected (Greentrax, 1992) met with the highest of praise.
 A beautiful mix of traditional Irish and contemporary songs, it featured the memorable "Tinkerman's Daughter" and featured Brian Kennedy, piper John McSherry, guitarist Paul McSherry and a variety of wonderful Belfast musicians.

-The Loose Connections' second album, Loosen Up (Green Linnet, 1997) was another buoyant mix of originals and well-chosen contemporary ballads, like Brid Murphy's gorgeous "Clohinne Winds" and Tom Waits' "The Briar and the Rose," a powerful a cappella duet with Fran McPhail of the Voice Squad.
-Once again the album featured first-class musicians, including guitarist Gavin Ralston, world renowned Saxophone player Ritchie Buckley and Kilkenny accordion player Mick McAuley (now with Solas).
+The second album, Loosen Up (Green Linnet, 1997), was another buoyant mix of originals and well-chosen contemporary ballads, like Brid Murphy's gorgeous "Clohinne Winds" and Tom Waits' "The Briar and the Rose," a powerful a cappella duet with Fran McPhail of the Voice Squad.
+Once again the album featured first-class musicians, including guitarist Gavin Ralston, world-renowned saxophone player Ritchie Buckley and Kilkenny accordion player Mick McAuley (now with Solas).

-At this stage, Niamh found her self alone, without a band, and called on the talents of her friend Graham.
+At this stage, Parsons found her self alone, without a band, and called on the talents of her friend Graham Dunne.
 They formed a strong bond from the outset, and without doubt, he was the perfect foil for her voice.

-In September 2005, Niamh and Graham recorded a concert at the Fylde Folk Festival, in the UK, and released this as a live album Live at Fylde which features many favourite of Niamh's traditional songs, all on one album.
-The Old Simplicity is the latest CD to be released with Graham.
-Produced by Dennis Cahill again this album contains many relatively recent compositions; songs of hunger, of danger, of death and defeat, and ultimately, of love.
+In September 2005, Parsons and Dunne recorded a concert at the Fylde Folk Festival, in the UK, and released this as a live album Live at Fylde which features many favourite of Parsons's traditional songs, all on one album.
+The Old Simplicity is the latest CD to be released with Dunne.
+Produced by Dennis Cahill again this album contains songs of hunger, of danger, of death and defeat, and ultimately, of love.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!